danse/mockatenate/README.md

 Furthermore, i had a lot of mocks around and that was cluttering my testing code.

-Using mockcat, you can keep your mocks clearly readable and accessible in their folders, then include them in your protractor and unit tests, and link them to API endpoints.
+Using mockcatenate, you can keep your mocks clearly readable and accessible in their folders, then include them in your protractor and unit tests, and link them to API endpoints.

 # How to include the generated mock

+At the end you will have a single `mock.js` file declaring a `mocks` variable.
+It just has to be included in your test javascript logic.

 - for unit tests, add it in the `karma.conf.js` file
 - for integration tests, load the file in your test `index.html`

+# How to install

+With npm:

+    $ npm install mockatenate